BenMcMurtry/RugbyExperiment/README.md

     print("{} has occurred {} times".format(score, count))
 ```

-    16 has occurred 17 times
+    1 has occurred 6 times
-    13 has occurred 16 times
+    0 has occurred 4 times
-    9 has occurred 15 times
+    3 has occurred 4 times
-    10 has occurred 14 times
+    7 has occurred 4 times
-    23 has occurred 13 times
+    10 has occurred 4 times
-    18 has occurred 12 times
+    21 has occurred 4 times
-    15 has occurred 11 times
+    35 has occurred 3 times
-    19 has occurred 10 times
+    23 has occurred 3 times
-    21 has occurred 10 times
+    19 has occurred 3 times
-    20 has occurred 9 times
+    45 has occurred 3 times

 #### Common scores seen in the ranges 9-10, 12-13, 15-23, 26-30